philwilliammee/war-games/README.md

 generate example headings one through 6

-lets explore the index.html space slowly increase the complexity of the command until we get errors.
+lets explore the index.html space increase the complexity of the command until we get errors.

+lets update_file public/styles.css

+now lets import it into our index.html file

+looks great.
+Now lets create a UI input and display add a help command.

+very nice now how about some ASCII art use string concat not template literals.